 A modern computer lab allows all children to experience hands-on computer application instruction through project based learning.
 Mobile computing with netbooks, chromebooks and iPads is enhanced with business class high speed internet access and wireless connectivity.
 Every classroom contains Internet connected computers as well as a document camera and projector to help teachers use technology to reinforce and enliven curriculum.

-Students in grades 3-7 take the Aspire Standardized Achievement Test each spring.
+Students in grades 3-8 take the Aspire Standardized Achievement Test each spring.
 Our test scores have been consistently outstanding according to national regional norms.
+View our results here.

 Growth in Christian living calls for a developing sense of inner discipline and personal responsibility rather than simply responding obediently to outer controls.
 Each student will be held accountable for his/her behavior.
 Occasions of discipline then are to be seen as times of growth, of viewing alternatives, and of accepting responsibility for one’s actions.
 Cooperation between home and school is essential to the growth of each individual.